-The Trans Canada Trail provides a key route for cycling, both recreational and commuter.
+📷 | 📷 | 📷 Trans Canada Trail The Trans Canada Trail provides a key route for cycling, both recreational and commuter.
 Refer to Trail Network Summary of Recommendations for additional information.

-These trails will provide access for all types of non-motorized use, including off road cycling.
+- Multi-use Trails These trails will provide access for all types of non-motorized use, including off road cycling.
 Refer to Trail Network Summary of Recommendations for additional information.